-Two people killed in shooting near synagogue in Germany
+Two people killed, one suspect arrested in shooting near synagogue in Germany

-(CNN)Two people have been killed in a shooting incident near a synagogue in the eastern German town of Halle, according to local police.
+(CNN)Two people have been killed, and one suspect arrested, in a shooting incident near a synagogue in the eastern German town of Halle, according to local police.

-"Several shots were fired.
-The suspects are on the run with a vehicle.
-We are urgently investigating and are asking people to stay in their homes," Halle police tweeted.
+"Several shots were fired," Halle police tweeted.
+It added: "Stay alert.
+We are investigating in the Halle area and are stabilizing the situation, until we have all (the) information."

 The incident happened in the vicinity of Humboldtstrasse, the same street as a synagogue, Halle police press officer, Thomas Mueller, told CNN.